chrishumboldt/Webplate/README.md

 https://github.com/chrishumboldt/Webplate-Command

 ## Migration
 While version 4 has many of the same core features as version 3, it is not recommended that you try and migrate.
-Version 4 has many philosophical and technical differences, from the the altered Web namespace to the different build tools.
-Version 3 will be branched and maintained for bug fixes.
+Version 4 has many philosophical and developmental differences, from the the altered Web namespace to the build tools.
+Version 3 will however be branched and maintained for bug fixes.

-If you wish to attempt a migration do so for smaller projects as for larger projects it would be not be wise albeit possible.
+If you wish to attempt a migration do so only for smaller projects as for larger projects it would be not be wise, even though it is technically possible.

 ## Author
 Created and maintained by Chris Humboldt<br>